Web Design in Abu Dhabi

 IA + content audit + accessibility framework

-Sitemap, page hierarchy, accessibility framework (WCAG 2.1 AA mapping), bilingual content strategy with formal MSA where required.
-Multi-stakeholder review where the project has multiple internal owners.
+Sitemap, page hierarchy, accessibility requirements and WCAG 2.1 AA mapping where required, plus a bilingual content strategy with formal MSA where appropriate.
+Multi-stakeholder review is scoped where the project has multiple internal owners.

 - 3